 You’ll want to park near the tower you’re staying in, though it’s easy to walk between them in about five minutes or so.

 You can specify which tower you’d like to stay in at the time of booking.
 The Marina Tower (705 rooms) is the larger of the two.
 Families with young children will probably prefer it over here.
 It’s closer to the action including the main pool, fitness center, lawn games, Marina Market and Cafe (for quick grab-and-go drinks and snacks), and more.

 The Bay Tower (348 rooms) has more of a smaller hotel feel because it’s quieter with fewer people milling about.
 Guest rooms average 396 square feet, so they are about 30% larger than the Marina Tower guest rooms, which average 305 square feet.

 Our Deluxe Room had two queen-sized Sheraton beds that were incredibly comfortable and complete with crisp, white linens.

 Our view over the bay to downtown captured a little bit of the Coronado Bridge, too.
 The small balcony with seating would be a great place to enjoy an evening glass of wine but we were busy elsewhere in the hotel.
 Safety locks on the sliders prevent young kids from stepping outside without supervision.

 High-speed WiFi worked well as did the flat-panel TV.
 The bathroom had a combo tub/shower, hairdryer, and bath amenities.

-There is a mini bar though our room did not have a menu with pricing.
+There is a minibar though our room did not have a menu with pricing.
 I called the front desk and housekeeping to inquire about pricing in order to determine whether I should pull a juice for my daughter from the minibar or go downstairs to get one.
 Someone told me there aren’t menus for the minibar, but I’m not sure if that’s correct or not because the one I requested never came.

 Book Sheraton Club Level

 Sheraton San Diego Hotel and Marina Activities

 The number of family activities available did truly surprise me.

 Three Swimming Pools